About the Skaftfell Residency Program

 Costs for the artist: Residency fee, travel costs, project expenses, and meals will be paid by the artist.
 The residency fee covers self-catering accommodation with combined living/working space, as well as general and PR support from Skaftfell staff.
 The fee varies according to the chosen type of residency.

-For more information about the self-directed residencies please have a look at the current Call for Applications.
+For more information about the self-directed residencies please have a look at the recent Call for Applications.

 Skaftfell’s thematic residencies create platforms for exchange, discussion, and collaboration amongst fellow artists from various disciplines, who share a professional interest in the residency’s topic, both on a practical and a conceptual level, and who wish to deepen their knowledge and expertise.
 They are developed and led by experienced professional artists invited by Skaftfell.
 The thematic residencies offer a 3-week intensive program for 6-8 artists, including group workshops, presentations, individual working time, and professional advice and support according to the residency’s topic and structure.